survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 npm i webpack-dev-server --save-dev
 ```

+As before, this command will generate a command below the `npm bin` directory.
+You could try running *webpack-dev-server* from there.
+The quickest way to enable automatic browser refresh and HMR for our project is in fact to run `webpack-dev-server --inline --hot`.
+That does all the relevant Webpack setup for us.

+The first flag, `--inline`, runs the server in so called *inline* mode that writes the webpack-dev-server client to the resulting code. `--hot` enables the HMR portion and enables communication between the server and the browser through WebSockets.

+### Attaching *webpack-dev-server* to the Project

+Given relying on flags isn't good for understanding what's going on, I prefer to maintain configuration through *webpack.config.js*.
+Even though it's more code to write, it's also clearer as you don't need to look up what the flags exactly do from Webpack source.

 Just like in the previous chapter, we'll need to define a new command to the `scripts` section of *package.json*:

 **package.json**